AdamRaichu/server-side-commands/README.md

 WIP.
 You can check out the `forge-main` branch on GitHub to see progress if you want.

-**Status (5/7/23)**: Freeze command is working, but no versions have been released.
-I also have not yet automated the build process, but I don't expect that to take long.
+**Status (5/8/23)**: Freeze command is working, beta version has been released.
+No track command yet.

 Development will be focused on Fabric first, so Forge versions will probably lag behind the Fabric version.